KYOCERA-AVX-Components-Dresden/USB-high-temperature-sensor/index.md

     -- Check the baud rate of the serial port.
 The required baud rate is 9600 kbits.

 - **The sensor transmitts only cryptic signs.**<br>
-    -- Check the Baudrate of the serial port.
+    -- Check the baud rate of the serial port.
 The required baud rate is 9600 kbits.

 - **The sensor permanently transmitts only temperatures above 1200°C.**<br>
     -- The sensor is maybe damaged and transmitting an diagnosis code.